 Jon Leydens, Professor

 There is no question in my mind that a program such as the Hennebach will help round out the education of Mines students—and that of faculty as well!

-The Hennebach Program is directed by Associate Professor Tina Gianquitto, who consults with an advisory committee and reports to the director of HASS.
+Seth Tucker is the Director, who consults with an advisory committee and reports to the Director of HASS.

 The advisory committee is composed of faculty from all ranks:

 - Derrick Hudson

 - Toni Lefton